WELCOME TO THE HAE JOURNAL - STORIES AND INSIGHTS FROM THE ALPS

 High wearing comfort – ideal for long winter days in the mountains

-Odourless – perfect for active outdoor adventures
+Odorless – perfect for active outdoor adventures

 Temperature and humidity regulating – ideal for extreme alpine conditions